 These are not new aims for Tate.
 We have a stated objective to become a more inclusive institution that reflects the world we live in now.
 But progress has not been fast or significant enough.

 This page details Tate’s ongoing commitment to race equality.
 It will be regularly updated with information about what we are doing to address structural racism, charting our progress towards becoming a more inclusive organisation as part of an open and transparent process.
-It uses ‘Black, Asian and/or minority ethnic’ as a signifier, however we recognise that this terminology is imprecise, and our Race Equality Taskforce are working to address this.
+It uses ‘Black, Asian and/or minority ethnic (BAME)’ as a signifier, however we recognise the discomfort that this terminology produces in reducing individuals of diverse heritage to a single category, and we are working to address this.

 - Tate’s Race Equality Taskforce has now been established, comprising staff from across the organisation and service providers.
 It includes a member of Tate's Executive Group and makes recommendations to this Executive Group with additional support from two Trustee co-chairs.
 They have begun meeting regularly and working on an action plan, including commissioning a guide to ally-ship to help shape positive practice in our sector.